Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice: Complete Solution under Perfect Good News Learning

 \subsection{Effort-Maximizing Contracts}

-Here we describe our findings in the $\Delta \rightarrow 0$ limit, where a single signal reveals the state, i.e., We take the horizon $T$ to be sufficiently large so that it will not be a binding constraint.
+Here we describe our findings in the model where the time interval is $\Delta$ and take the $\Delta \rightarrow 0$ limit.
+We focus on the setting with a single perfectly revealing signal, i.e., We take the horizon $T$ to be sufficiently large so that it will not be a binding constraint.
 Illustrating this solution highlights the tensions in maximizing the incentives to exert effort at different points in time.

 For this learning environment, \cref{thm:perfect} implies that a scoring rule with two reward functions implements maximum effort: $(1,0)$, corresponding to a guess of state~0, and $(0, r_{1})$, corresponding to a guess of state 1.
-The value of $r_{1}$, the reward when guessing state 1 (correctly), depends on the initial prior, $D$ (which coincides with $\mu_{0}^{N}$).
+The value of $r_{1}$, the reward when guessing state 1 (correctly), depends on the initial prior, $\prior$ (which coincides with $\mu_{0}^{\no}$).

 We describe how $r_{1}$ is determined.
 Providing a higher reward for guessing state 1 encourages the agent to continue exerting effort, even as this state appears increasingly unlikely.
-In fact, one can show the agent is indifferent between continuing effort and selecting a reward when $\mu_{\tau}^{N} = \frac{c}{\lambda_{1}^{G}r_{1}}$ (see Appendix for details).
+In fact, one can show the agent is indifferent between continuing effort and selecting a reward when $\mu_{\tau}^{\no} = \frac{c}{\lambda_{1}^{\rsignal}r_{1}}$ (see Appendix for details).
 If the event that $\theta=1$ is not too likely according to the initial prior, then setting $r_{1}=1$ gets the agent to work for as long as possible.
 However, if the probability that $\theta=1$ is initially high, setting $r_{1}=1$ may violate the agent's initial incentive constraints.

-Figure \ref{fig:solution} illustrates the agent's value function when $r_{1}=1$, assuming the agent works until $\mu_{\tau}^{N} = \frac{c}{\lambda_{1}^{G}}$, along with the expected payoff when selecting each reward function.
+Figure \ref{fig:solution} illustrates the agent's value function when $r_{1}=1$, assuming the agent works until $\mu_{\tau}^{\no} = \frac{c}{\lambda_{1}^{\rsignal}}$, along with the expected payoff when selecting each reward function.
 While the adverse selection constraint holds for this contract, moral hazard is violated if the event that $\theta=1$ is sufficiently likely initially.
 This can be seen by observing that the value function is below the expected payoff when choosing $(0,1)$, so the agent would prefer to guess state 1 rather than exert any effort at all.